Last Updated on July 25, 2022 by Cheryl Moreo

 As a beginner knitter or crocheter, one of the most challenging things to figure out is yarn sizes.
 What is that number on a yarn label anyway?

 Most patterns specify the yarn used by a term such as “worsted” or “lace.”
-They may display one of the Craft Yarn Council’s numbers like “4”.
+In addition, they may display one of the Craft Yarn Council’s numbers like “4”.
 As depicted in the Craft Yarn Council’s www.YarnStandards.com image below, there are eight yarn categories.

 Most yarn labels will also display these numbers.

-But, what do the numbers mean?
+But what do the numbers mean?
 They refer to the thickness of the yarn.
-Starting with the finest up to and ending with the thickest.
+They start with the finest up to and end with the thickest.
 Also, they have names associated with each number.
 Some numbers cover more than one yarn thickness.
 With experience, one will soon learn to check the yarn labels for the yardage information for the project yarn.
 Therefore, helping you to discern whether it is a light worsted or a heavy worsted.
-Remember, the information in this blog and the charts is just a starting point.
-Always, it is best to complete a gauge swatch to ensure that you do have the right yarn for your project.
+Remember, this blog and the charts information are just a starting point.
+It is always best to complete a gauge swatch to ensure that you have the suitable yarn for your project.
 Save time, knit a gauge swatch.

 Yarn Weight and Needle/Hook Sizes Chart

 The above chart is a free download on our FREE RESOURCES page.
 All of our newsletter subscribers have free access to the FREE RESOURCE page.
 If you aren’t a subscriber, complete one of the forms on this page.

 The Yarn Weights Explained